konradkaminski/serilog-sinks-openobserve-kkp/README.md

     ).CreateLogger();
 ```

-You can optionally add parameter `stream` to write logs to specified stream (default value is `default`)
+You can optionally add parameter `streamName` to write logs to specified stream (default value is `default`)

 Use serilog log method to log details (please check sample project).